-IMPORTANT: PART II of the ABAI’s MOC program requires diplomates to obtain a minimum of 25 CME Credits in allergy and immunology on an annual basis.
-The CME Credits for the Annual Meeting can be used to satisfy this requirement.
+IMPORTANT: ABAI’s MOC program requires diplomates to obtain a minimum of 25 CME credits in allergy and immunology each year.
+CME credits for the Annual Meeting can be used to satisfy this requirement.

-Ultimately, CME activities for which Self-Assessment Credit is awarded may be cross-referenced to the ABAI examination content outline, available on the ABAI website.
+Ultimately, CME activities for which MOC self-assessment credit is awarded may be cross-referenced to the ABAI examination content outline, available on the ABAI website.
 Details of the six Core Competencies are also located on the ABAI website.
 The six Core Competencies are: Patient Care and Procedural Skills; Medical Knowledge; Practice-based Learning and Improvement; Interpersonal and Communication Skills; Professionalism; and System-based Practice.

 Sessions and speakers are subject to change without notice.
 Check back frequently for the most up-to-date information.No session/presentations available.